 We started our trip to Sicily in 1 week in Palermo.
 After landing in the afternoon, we picked up the rental car (a Peugeot 107, although we were hoping for one of these nice Fiat 500s like we had in Tuscany) and headed to Marinella di Selinunte.
 This charming seaside town is located in Southeastern Sicily about one hour away from Palermo.
 The drive was pleasant although we quickly discovered the reckless driving style of Sicilians.

 In the evening we exclusively ate the most delicious local fresh fish.
 We highly recommend two restaurants: Boomerang and Frescomare.
-Both offer a very extensive 8-course fixed menu that will make you discover the best fish and seafood dishes of Sicily: sardines, whiting, red mullet, octopus, swordfish, mussels and many more.
-Let's just say we had so much fish that on Tuesday we actually had to go for a steak at restaurant Lu Disiu.
+Both offer a very extensive 8-course fixed menu that will make you discover the best fish and seafood dishes of Sicily: sardines, whiting, red mullet, octopus, swordfish, mussels, and many more.
+Let’s just say we had so much fish that on Tuesday we actually had to go for a steak at the restaurant Lu Disiu.

-Day 5 - morning: Scala dei Turchi (Realmonte)
+Day 5 – Morning: Scala Dei Turchi (Realmonte)

 Scala dei Turchi (Realmonte)

-Day 5 - afternoon: Valle dei Templi (Agrigento)
+Day 5 – Afternoon: Valle Dei Templi (Agrigento)

 Valle dei Templi (Agrigento)

 After Scala dei Urchi we drove to Vallei dei Templi (Valley of Temples) in Agrigento.
-The entrance costs 10 euros and gives you access to one of the most important archeological site for Greater Greece art and architecture (UNESCO World Heritage site).
+The entrance costs 10 euros and gives you access to one of the most important archeological sites for Greater Greece art and architecture (UNESCO World Heritage site).
 The Temple of Concordia, perfectly preserved although it was built in the 6th century AD, is especially impressive (see photo).

-A word of advice: if you visit Vallei di Templi during the hottest part of the day, make sure to wear a hat and carry a lot of water as there are only a few areas protected from the sun and the total walk is somewhat long.
+A word of advice: if you visit Valle di Templi during the hottest part of the day, make sure to wear a hat and carry a lot of water as there are only a few areas protected from the sun and the total walk is somewhat long.

 We then headed back to Marinella di Selinunte, not without stopping at Eraclea Minoa.
-Another important archeological site of Ancient Greater Greece, Eraclea Minoa is a beautiful village with a one of the best beaches we have seen in Sicily (see photo here).
+Another important archeological site of Ancient Greater Greece, Eraclea Minoa is a beautiful village with one of the best beaches we have seen in Sicily (see a photo here).